Spreadsheet

 Loading demo...

-Note: The spreadsheet question type can be set to provide immediate feedback (as in this demo), delayed feedback through a "Check Answer" button, or delayed feedback for summative use cases.
+Note: The spreadsheet question type can be set to provide immediate feedback (as in this demo), delayed feedback through a "Check Answer" button, or no feedback for summative use cases.

 How it works